Our Virtual Surf Shack!

 Shaping Room Ready for fiberglass

-The first board I made when I was 12 did not float for more than 10 minutes.
+The first board I shaped and glassed when I was about 12 did not float for more than 10 minutes.

 The mess I made doing it in my dad's garage was legendary.
 Let's not count it, shall we?